-  Both the LGV Theory Test and PCV Theory Test is made up of two parts:
+The LGV Theory Test and PCV Theory Test is made up of two parts:

-- Module 1a – a multiple choice section
+- Part 1a – a multiple-choice section

-Module 1a will cost £26 to sit, whereas Module 1b costs £11.
+Part 1a will cost £26 to sit, whereas Part 1b costs £11.

 Before the Theory Test begins you will be told exactly how it works, and you can also choose to go through a practice session so you know what to expect.
 At the end of this session, the real test will begin.